 Developing a neighbourhood plan or order may be a long process and will entail some costs which the neighbourhood planning body will have to carry.
 There may be government funding available to contribute to these costs, but this is not guaranteed.

 3. Independent check

-Once the plan or order is completed the Council will arrange for it to be checked by an independent examiner.
-The examiner will check to make sure it is legally compliant, does not conflict with strategic requirements and will consider any representations received during the consultation period.
+Once the plan or order is completed, we will arrange for it to be checked by an independent examiner.
+The examiner will check to make sure it is legally compliant and meets the 'basic conditions'.
+The examiner will consider any representations received during the consultation period.

 If the examiner considers that your plan or order doesn't meet requirements, he/she will recommend that it be changed or rejected.
-The Council will then need to consider the examiner's views and decide whether to make those changes, reject the plan or proceed to referendum.
-If significant changes are recommended then the community may need to be consulted again before proceeding.
+We will then need to consider the examiner's views and decide whether to make those changes, reject the plan or proceed to referendum.
+If significant changes are recommended, then the community may need to be consulted again before proceeding.

 4. Community referendum

-Once independently approved by the examiner, your neighbourhood plan or development order will need to be put to a community referendum organised by the Council.
+Once independently approved by the examiner, your neighbourhood plan or development order will need to be put to a community referendum organised by us.
 This will ensure that the community has the final say on whether your plan or order is to come into effect.